 As an Up to Speed exclusive, Christy introduced Work Forward that will reimagine how, when and where we work with three new working models: home-based, hybrid and work-based.
 As part of Work Forward, we are bringing together the best aspects of remote and on-site work to shape a more engaging and inclusive employee experience.
 To further explore the possibilities, we will launch a pilot program with select teams that will test new tools and resources related to these working models throughout the second quarter.
 With their feedback, we’ll be ready to scale up and include the larger V Team in a future phased approach.
 Stay tuned for more information as it becomes available.

 As we continue to monitor what is going on around the world, it's important to remember that COVID-19 is very much present and will require us to remain vigilant and agile as we determine the best course of action for our employees and customers.

 By staying safe at and outside of work, you're not just protecting yourself, your loved ones and your co-workers, you're also helping to ensure we all can be there for our customers when they need us most.

 Follow the same measures outside of work that we've adopted internally.
-That means wearing a mask, social distancing, monitoring yourself for symptoms and minimizing contact with others.
+That means wearing a face covering when required, social distancing, monitoring yourself for symptoms and minimizing contact with others.

 International employees, see What you need to know about phase 3 – our new BAU - International.